Gringo is an ethnic slur because white people don't get offended by it.

 That's more of an IQ problem.

-Well, you started reading the story how the I guess I could be Chakom mom because I raised my kids that way.
+I guess I could be Chi-Com mom because I raised my kids that way.

-They knew what they knew what the rules they knew what the rules were.
+They knew what the rules were.

 I didn't let them get away.

-They didn't they did not have cell phones.
+They did not have cell phones.

 There's no question.

-You probably were more like a ChICOM mom than you know.
+You probably were more like a Chi-Com mom than you know.

 Well, I was certainly raised that way.